History Pages: 39 - What's in a Name? – Adventures in Spelling

 The History Pages have attempted to number articles in approximate chronological order.
 A few have been left out of the number sequence because they were digressions - usually made to comment on a topical story or event that tied into local history in some way.
 Even though this one is not tied to a specific date or range of dates, its subjects fall into the pre-1880 period, so it gets a number now.

 The previous History Page, mentioning “Mountain Charley” McKiernan, elicited a comment from a reader who contended that the proper spelling is “Charlie” rather than “Charley” (because that's how the street sign and historical plaque spell it).
-Either spelling is fine.
+Either spelling is fine, and both can be found in sources.
 Another one was "Colegrove" vs. "Colgrove".
 Spelling questions have come up frequently during research of these subjects.
 In fact, the evolution of name spellings is one of the challenges that confront any historical researcher.